CleonWong/cleonwong-site/_pages/002_projects.md

 ---
 layout: page_about
 title: Projects
-description: A list of side projects that I've started / been a part of.
+description: Things I've built / been a part of.
 permalink: /projects/
 ---